astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 Executing SQL queries is one of the most common use cases for data pipelines, and it's a simple and effective way to implement data quality checks.
 Using Airflow, you can quickly put together a pipeline specifically for checking data quality, or you can add quality checks to existing ETL/ELT with just a few lines of boilerplate code.

-In this guide, we'll highlight three SQL Check Operators and show examples how each of them can be used to build a robust data quality suite for your DAGs.
-If you aren't familiar with SQL Operators in general, check out Astronomer's [SQL tutorial](https://www.astronomer.io/guides/airflow-sql-tutorial) first.
+In this guide, we'll highlight three SQL Check operators and show examples how each of them can be used to build a robust data quality suite for your DAGs.
+If you aren't familiar with SQL operators in general, check out Astronomer's [SQL tutorial](https://www.astronomer.io/guides/airflow-sql-tutorial) first.

 ## SQL Check Operators

 The SQL Check operators are versions of the `SQLOperator` that abstract SQL queries to streamline data quality checks.
 One difference between the SQL Check operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.BaseSQLOperator) is that the SQL Check operators respond with a boolean, meaning the task will fail if any of the resulting queries fail.
 This is particularly helpful in stopping a data pipeline before bad data makes it to a given destination.
 With Airflow's logging capabilities, the lines of code and values which fail the check are highly observable.

-The following SQL Check Operators are recommended for implementing data quality checks:
+The following SQL Check operators are recommended for implementing data quality checks:

 - **[`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator)**: Runs multiple pre-defined data quality checks on multiple columns within the same task.
 - **[`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator)**: Runs multiple checks involving aggregate functions for one or more columns.